 ABS Vascular Surgery Family Leave Policy

 The ABS acknowledges the need to take time away from training for certain significant life events.
-Therefore, effective as of the 2019-2020 academic year and thereafter, as allowed by their programs, residents in integrated vascular surgery training programs may take up to an additional four (4) weeks of documented leave twice during training to care for a new child, whether for the birth, the adoption, or placement of a child in foster care; to care for a seriously ill family member (spouse, son, daughter, or parent); to bereave the loss of a family member (spouse, son, daughter, or parent); or to recover from the resident’s own serious illness.
+Therefore, effective as of the 2021-2022 academic year and thereafter, as allowed by their programs, residents in integrated vascular surgery training programs may take up to an additional four (4) weeks of documented leave twice during training to care for a new child, whether for the birth, the adoption, or placement of a child in foster care; to care for a seriously ill family member (partner, child, or parent); to grieve the loss of a family member (partner, child, or parent); or to recover from the resident's own serious illness.
 Effective as of the 2022-2023 academic year and thereafter, as allowed by their programs, trainees in independent vascular surgery training programs may take up to an additional four (4) weeks of documented leave once during training.

 - For integrated programs (0+5), a total of 140 weeks in the first three years and 92 weeks in the last two years.*